QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Experiments

 \subsubsection{Task-specific IQA}

 We conducted comprehensive training and testing across the ten datasets previously introduced, drawing analytical comparisons based on results reported by existing methods.
-Given the predominance of existing BIQA methods targeting synthetic and distorted datasets, we present in Table \ref{table:task_specfic_result} a detailed comparative analysis of the performance of state-of-the-art (SOTA) methods alongside popular architectures such as ResNet\cite{ResNet}, ViT\cite{ViT}, and Swin Transformer\cite{SwinTransformer}, against our Q-Mamba architecture.
+For this task, $80\%$ of the images in each dataset were used for training, while the remaining $20\%$ were reserved for testing.
+Given the predominance of BIQA methods targeting synthetic and authentic datasets, Table \ref{table: task_specfic_result} presents a detailed comparative analysis of state-of-the-art (SOTA) methods and popular architectures such as ResNet, ViT, and Swin Transformer, in comparison to our QMamba architecture.
 This comparison elucidates performance discrepancies and computational complexities across different parameter configurations.
-Our findings demonstrate that the LocalQMamba configuration achieves optimal performance across six datasets and, when juxtaposed with other models of comparable parameter scales, it exhibits lower Gflops, thereby confirming the efficacy and reduced computational complexity of the Mamba architecture.
-Comparative results for the two AIGC datasets are documented in the appendix in Table \ref{table:AIGC_task_specific}.
+The results in the table demonstrate that the LQMamba configuration achieves optimal performance across six datasets.
+Compared to existing IQA methods with similar parameter counts, QMamba-T exhibits lower GFLOPS and superior performance, confirming the efficiency and reduced computational complexity of the Mamba architecture.
+Comparative results for the two AIGC datasets are documented in the appendix.